adonisjs/v5-docs/content/guides/http/direct-file-uploads.md

 ## When not to use direct file uploads?
 As you will notice later in this guide, direct file uploads are complex as you deal with the streams directly.

 We recommend sticking to [standard file uploads](./file-uploads.md) if your application does not deal with big file uploads.
-However, sometimes writing simpler code wins over small performance gains.
+Do remember, sometimes writing the simpler code wins over small performance gains.

 ## Usage
 The first step is to **disable the autoprocessing** of files inside the `config/bodyparser.ts` file.
 Once autoprocessing is disabled, the bodyparser middleware will forward the multipart stream to your controller so that you can process it manually.